Detour du Mont Blanc: Chamonix-Mont-Blanc to Val d’Isère

+Love the idea of the Tour du Mont Blanc but want something quieter?
+Our Detour du Mont Blanc follows a less-traveled path through the French Alps, starting in iconic Chamonix-Mont-Blanc and finishing in the alpine hub of Val d’Isère.
 With its stunning glacier-topped peaks, rolling green farmlands, delicious cheeses and wines, and charming huts, the French Alps can seem like a fairy tale plucked from the shelf, almost too good to be true.
-But the French Alps are every bit as good as they seem, and this Ryder-Walker tour, hiking along the base of the famous Mont Blanc, from Bourg-Saint-Maurice to Val d’Isère, highlights the best of the region.
+But the French Alps are every bit as good as they seem, and this Ryder-Walker tour, hiking along the base of the famous Mont Blanc, from Chamonix-Mont-Blanc to Val d’Isère, highlights the best of the region.

-Next, it’s onto St. Foy-Tarentaise, a village at the base of the ski area, St. Foy.
+From Chamonix we hike to Les Contamines, a charming alpine village in a quaint valley known for its traditional Savoyard architecture and tranquil atmosphere, it offers a peaceful contrast to busier resort towns.
+Next we visit Séez—a quiet, unassuming village perched above the Isère River, offering a glimpse into everyday alpine life far from the tourist track and is a picturesque stop along our route through the French Alps it’s onto Sainte-Foy-Tarentaise, a village at the base of the ski area, Sainte-Foy.
 A former farming town, the houses and buildings have maintained the stone and wood of traditional rural France.
 Yet, the hotels and amenities are all luxury, with several spas to soak in after a day of hiking.
-This will be your base for several days as you explore the panoramic valleys of the upper Tarentaise, wandering in and out of quaint hamlets like Le Falconniere and Le Mirroir, visiting the solitary 400-year old church Eglise St. Michel, and hiking to a mountain hut near La Motte at the foot of the Point de Archebloc near the Italian border.
+We spend two nights here exploring the panoramic valleys of the upper Tarentaise, wandering in and out of quaint hamlets like Le Falconniere and Le Mirroir, visiting the solitary 400-year old church Eglise St. Michel, and hiking to a mountain hut near La Motte at the foot of the Point de Archebloc near the Italian border.

-The final hotel is in the legendary ski resort, Val d’Isère.
-Highlights from the days here include visiting the endearing village of Le Monal, the traverse from St. Foy to Lac du Chevril by Tignes, the views of the glacier-capped Mount Pourri, and the day spent in the Grande Sassiere Nature Reserve.
-Moreover, after hiking the incredible Gorges Malpasset on the final day, you’ll celebrate with a magnificent lunch with the French Alpine Club at the Refuge du Prariond, a mountain lodge nestled in a glacial valley.
+Our final destination is in the iconic ski resort, Val d’Isère.
+Highlights from the days here include visiting the endearing village of Le Monal, the traverse from Sinte-Foy to Lac du Chevril by Tignes, the views of the glacier-capped Mount Pourri, and the day spent in the Réserve Naturelle de la Grande Sassière.
+And our final ascent to the Col de la Bailletta with sweeping views of the Isère Valley.

 Food